 There are 4 indications of an American cockroach infestation.

-Cockroaches are some of the most durable bugs on the planet.
+Cockroaches are some of the most durable bugs in the world.
 They exhibit special survival methods, including the ability to live for a week without their head.
 This makes eliminating American cockroaches an uphill struggle for homeowners to do themselves.

-Individuals can take actions, nonetheless, to mitigate American cockroach issues through barrier exclusion and cleanliness.
-Barrier exclusion entails preventing cockroaches from getting in the home via tiny cracks in walls, openings near electric sockets and switch plates, and up through drains.
+Individuals can take actions, nevertheless, to mitigate American cockroach issues through barrier exclusion and cleanliness.
+Barrier exclusion entails keeping cockroaches from getting in the home via tiny cracks in walls, openings near electric outlets and switch plates, and up through drains.
 Use a silicone-based caulk to seal off these openings.

-Having a clean and sanitary residence will also make it less welcoming to American cockroaches.
-Homeowners should keep counters, sinks, tables and floors free of clutter and crumbs.
+Having a spotless and sanitary home will also make it less welcoming to American cockroaches.
+Homeowners should keep counters, sinks, tables and floors devoid of clutter and crumbs.
 Do not let dishes pile up in the sink or spills marinate on the counter top.
-It’s also good practice to store food in airtight containers and avoid leaving pet food out in the open.
+It’s also good practice to store food in airtight containers and stay clear of leaving pet food out in the open.

 Concerns?
-Problems? call us.
+Problems? contact us.
 Our professional roach exterminators are standing by.